datacoves/docs/docs/how-tos/datacoves/transform.md

 ![Snowflake Setup Connection](./assets/user_settings_snowflake2.png)

 Give the connection a name, this will be used as your dbt target name and is typically _dev_.
-Next select a base connection.
-(A base connection will have defaults pre-configured by your administrator).
+Next select a connection template.
+(A connection template will have defaults pre-configured by your administrator).

+![Snowflake Setup Connection Details](./assets/user_settings_snowflake3.png)

 Fill in the rest of the fields and click _Save_

-![Snowflake Setup Connection Details](./assets/user_settings_snowflake3.png)

 Datacoves will test the connection and display _Tested_ next to the connection if successful.
 Note that you can create additional dbt targets as show below.
 This will allow you to execute dbt commands passing a specific target such as `dbt run my_model -t prd`